scrapli/scrapli_cfg/docs/api_docs/factory.md

         ScrapliCfg: sync scrapli cfg object

     Raises:
+        ScrapliCfgException: if provided connection object is async
-        ScrapliCfgException: if platform is not a string
+        ScrapliCfgException: if provided connection object is sync but is not a supported ("core") platform type

     """
     logger.debug("ScrapliCfg factory initialized")

+    if isinstance(conn, AsyncNetworkDriver):
+        raise ScrapliCfgException(
+            "provided scrapli connection is sync but using 'AsyncScrapliCfg' -- you must use an " "async connection with 'AsyncScrapliCfg'!"
+        )

     platform_class = SYNC_CORE_PLATFORM_MAP.get(type(conn))
     if not platform_class: